Step 1: Steer clear of the colorful body chemical aisle.

 Shortly after being declared in remission, I decided to search for safer options for hair color and write about my discoveries here.

-Cortney Campbell authors the holistic cancer blog, Green Drink Diaries, inspired by her experience healing from cancer using a non-toxic, holistic approach.
+Cortney Campbell authors the holistic cancer blog, Anticancer Mom, inspired by her experience healing from cancer using a non-toxic, holistic approach.
 A former elementary school teacher turned full-time mom, she dedicates her spare time to educating and encouraging others to prayerfully consider their options for healing from cancer.